 You probably will not see the Elchim at your local salon, but it provides a quick and professional blow dry even for thick and curly hair, at a reasonable price.

 3. BaBylissPRO Titanium Dryer

-This is the heaviest ionic dryer the team have reviewed, which is one reason why it comes in at number 3 on our list.
+This is the heaviest ionic dryer the team for art of hair has reviewed, which is one reason why it comes in at number 3 on our list.
 You may not mind the extra weight, however, when you learn that the BaByliss performs very well at a price you would expect to pay for a drugstore hairdryer.

 Rather than using ceramic and/or tourmaline components, this 2000 watt dryer uses titanium for the creation of negative ions.
 Titanium provides faster heat transfer than the other two materials, but it is not as evenly delivered.
 This means you have to be extremely careful not to over dry or even touch the blow dryer to your hair when using it.
 The uneven and high heat makes this type of model best for blowouts a few times a week rather than for everyday use.